 Studies indicate that although total plasma concentration of naproxen is unchanged, the unbound plasma fraction of naproxen is increased in the elderly.
 Caution is advised when high doses are required and some adjustment of dosage may be required in elderly patients.
 As with other drugs used in the elderly, it is prudent to use the lowest effective dose.

 Naproxen is known to be substantially excreted by the kidney, and the risk of toxic reactions to this drug may be greater in patients with impaired renal function.
 Because elderly patients are more likely to have decreased renal function, care should be taken in dose selection, and it may be useful to monitor renal function.
 Geriatric patients may be at a greater risk for the development of a form of renal toxicity precipitated by reduced prostaglandin formation during administration of nonsteroidal anti-inflammatory drugs (see WARNINGS: Renal Toxicity and Hyperkalemia).This monograph has been modified to include the generic and brand name in many instances.

-Last reviewed on RxList: 4/5/2013
+Last reviewed on RxList: 5/26/2016